UCaNLabUMB/SDR_Tutorials/Documentation/GNURadio_CaC.md

 # GNURadio Command and Control

 ## Overview
 In this section, we will discuss how we can interact with GNURadio flowgraphs from external programs (or remotely over a network connection).
 We will cover how to setup a command and control flowgraph that allows for remote configuration of flowgraph parameters and remote access to measurements within the flowgraph.
-By the end of this tutorial you should be able utilize the XML-RPC remote parameter control functionality along with the zeroMQ (i.e., ZMQ) functionality to remotely access flowgraph data.
+By the end of this tutorial you should be able utilize the _xmlrpc_ remote parameter control functionality along with the ZeroMQ (i.e., _ZMQ_) functionality to remotely access flowgraph data.
 We will also cover the physical network configuration to connect to multiple distributed nodes from a central controller.

 **Tutorial Video:** _Coming Soon_